Geoff’s Wedding

 And it's like,

-you want to kill real cheap?
+you want a key a real cheap?
 What the fuck?

 It's pretty cool.
 That's great.